 Here’s our overwhelmed bunny cupcake.
 We often feel like the above bunny rabbit most of the time.
-The cupcake itself is a delicious spiced carrot and orange cake.

 Here’s our chocolate overload bunny who has found themselves amidst a plethora of tasty chocolate Easter eggs!
 We added a little lustre dust to the eggs and wrapper to create a shimmery metallic look.
 The cupcake flavour for this was vanilla with chocolate chips with a lovely chocolate ganache filling.

 Mmm… hot cross buns.
 For this cupcake we mimicked our favourite hot cross bun flavour and created an apple and sultana cupcake with a hint of nutmeg and cinnamon!
+So tasty.